MatinH2004/LS_Core_Curriculum/RB_120/RB129_Prep/interview_assessment/concept_explanation.md

 Ruby provides a mechanism called modules to achieve multiple inheritance-like behavior.

 ## Method Access Control
+Method access control is a way to implement encapsulation, by hiding a class’ functionality from the rest of the code base, so that code is not changed or manipulated without obvious intent.

+* `public`

+Instance methods in classes are public by default.
+These methods can be called by the object in the public interface.

+* `private`

+Instance methods defined below the private keyword can only be called within the class definition.
+If the private method is called in the public interface, Ruby raises a “private method error”.

+* `protected`

+Protected methods are similar to private methods in that they cannot be invoked outside the class.
+The main difference between them is that protected methods allow access between class instances, while private methods do not.
+“Protected method error” is raised if called publicly.

 ## Modules
 In Ruby, modules can be used in 3 different ways: **namespacing**, **mixins**, and **method container**.